By Ivan Meakins

 “How I Made $10,000 Only Working 30 Seconds A Month!”

-The purpose of your copy should be to get your prospect’s attention in order to convince them that your solution can actually solve their problems.
-When you make wild claims that can’t be backed up, you will only make them suspicious, or frustrated once they find out it was all hot air.
+The purpose of your content should be to get your prospect’s attention in order to convince them that your solution can actually solve their problems.
+When you make wild claims that can’t be backed up, you will only make them suspicious or frustrated once they find out it was all hot air.

 To inspire you to come up with some secret headlines of your own, try using the ones from the Schwab examples above (and in the pdf link) and adapting them to your industry.